cbillowes/curious-programmer-titanium/articles/2021/2021-08-31-gatsby-google-analytics.md/index.md

 It didn't work :pensive: so I went through a few things.

 > Please [let me know](mailto:clarice@bouwer.dev) if you experience this issue and
-> have a different solution.
+> have found a different solution.

-### Server from the production server
+### Serve from the production server

 - Manually clean your `.cache` directory.
-This isn't always necessary but it is a good precaution to take and can save you from a few frustrations.
+This isn't always necessary but it is a good precaution to take and can mitigate frustration.
 The cache goes stale and references get outdated.
 - Build your site.
 It optimizes and packages up the site using its config, data, and code to compile a production-ready set of static HTML pages that will later get rehydrated into a React application.